 Can landlords evict tenants in Colorado right now?

 Yes.
 Landlords have been able to pursue evictions in Colorado during most of the pandemic.
-But tenants have had a variety of protections that can halt the process in certain cases.
+But tenants have had a variety of protections that can halt the process in certain cases, though those protections have now ended.

 Court documents show that there have been waves of attempted evictions throughout the last year.
 Landlords have filed about 17,000 eviction cases since April 2020, a far lower rate than the state saw before the pandemic.